savonet/book/installation.md

 - `camlimages`: decoding of various image formats,
 - `gd4o`: rendering of text,
 - `ocaml-frei0r`: video effects,
+- `ocaml-imagelib`: decoding of various image formats,
 - `ocaml-sdl`: display, text rendering and image formats.

+### Memory

+Memory usage is sometimes an issue with some scripts:

+- `ocaml-jemalloc`: support for jemalloc memory allocator which can avoid memory fragmentation and lower the memory footprint,
+- `ocaml-memtrace`: support for tracing memory allocation in order to understand where memory consumption comes from,
+- `ocaml-mem_usage`: detailed memory usage information.

 ### Runtime dependencies